-At a glance, many web hosts may seem to offer similar service with slight variations in price.
+At a glance, many web hosts may seem to offer similar services with slight variations in price.
 But look closer, and you’ll see significant differences.
 Not all hosting providers offer the same levels of service, storage, features, stability, protection, and scalability.

 Each of those can have a significant impact on business.
 For example: